verrazzano/docs/content/en/docs/backup/keycloak.md

       dumpInstance:
         storage:
           s3:
-             bucketName: <The Object store bucket.
+             bucketName: <The Object Store bucket.
 See the MySQL Operator prerequisites section.>
              config: <Kubernetes secret name.
 See the MySQL Operator prerequisites section.>
              endpoint: < OCI S3 object store endpoint.>
              prefix: <The prefix name.
 This folder will be automatically created.>